helfertool/docs/source/user/access-control.rst

 Front desk
 """"""""""

-Can read all helper data, resend the confirmation mail, set the presence of the helpers and delivered gifts.
+Can read all helper data, resend the confirmation mail, edit the internal comment and change the delivered gifts of the helpers.
+The user cannot change the presence or any other data.

 Inventory
 """""""""